jdukleth/bash-techstack-automation/README.md

 * Nginx and PHP-FPM are run as the QTMHHTTP user
 * .nginx and .php are stored in /www
 * The WWW menu creates a library called WWWMENU on your system
-* A few php.ini default settings are changed (see script)
-* PHP-FPM upstream port is changed to :9090 (from :9000) to avoid conflict with ZendServer
-* odbc.ini database points to your system serial number

 # Useful Paths